overview/overview-upload-directory/README.md

 # overview-upload-directory
-A script to upload / sync a directory of document files to an Overview server
+A script to upload a directory of document files to an Overview server, skipping files previously uploaded.

 # usage
 `python upload.py  [-s <SERVER_URL>] [-n] -t <API_TOKEN> file`